-\paragraph{Conditional image generation} Potentially, all of the methods defined above could be easily conditioned.
-While conditional VAEs~\citep{sohn2015cvae}, PixelCNN~\cite{van2016conditional}, conditional autoregressive models~\citep{oord2016conditional,van2016pixel} have shown promise~\citep{walker2016uncertain,xue2016visual,guadarrama2017pixcolor}, image-to-image conditional GANs have lead to a substantial boost in the quality of the results.
+\paragraph{Conditional image generation} All of the methods defined above can be easily conditioned.
+While conditional VAEs~\citep{sohn2015cvae} and autoregressive models~\citep{oord2016conditional,van2016pixel} have shown promise~\citep{walker2016uncertain,xue2016visual,guadarrama2017pixcolor}, image-to-image conditional GANs have lead to a substantial boost in the quality of the results.
 However, the quality has been attained at the expense of multimodality, as the generator learns to largely ignore the random noise vector when conditioned on a relevant context~\citep{pathakCVPR16context,sangkloy2017scribbler,xian2017texturegan,yang2016high,isola2016image,zhu2017unpaired}.
 In fact, it has even been shown that ignoring the noise leads to more stable training~\citep{mathieu2015deep,pathakCVPR16context,isola2016image}.

-\paragraph{Explicitly-encoded multimodality} One way to express multiple modes in the output is to encode them, conditioned on some mode-related context in addition to the input image.
-For example, color and shape scribbles and other interfaces were used as conditioning in iGAN~\citep{zhu2016generative}, \pp~\citep{isola2016image}, Scribbler~\citep{sangkloy2017scribbler} and interactive colorization~\citep{zhang2017real}.
+\paragraph{Explicitly-encoded multimodality} One way to express multiple modes is to explicitly encode them, and provide them as an additional input in addition to the input image.
+For example, color and shape scribbles and other interfaces were used as conditioning in iGAN~\citep{zhu2016generative}, pix2pix~\citep{isola2016image}, Scribbler~\citep{sangkloy2017scribbler} and interactive colorization~\citep{zhang2017real}.
 An effective option explored by concurrent work~\citep{ghosh2017multi, chen2017photographic,bansal2017pixelnn} is to use a mixture of models.
 Though able to produce multiple discrete answers, these methods are unable to produce continuous changes.
 While there has been some degree of success for generating multimodal outputs in unconditional and text-conditional setups~\citep{goodfellow2014generative,nguyen2016plug,reed2016generative,dinh2016density,larsen2016vaegan}, conditional image-to-image generation is still far from achieving the same results, unless explicitly encoded as discussed above.
-In this work, we learn conditional generation models for modeling multiple modes of output by enforcing tight connections in both image and latent space.
+In this work, we learn conditional image generation models for modeling multiple modes of output by enforcing tight connections between the latent and image spaces.